digihunch/orthweb/README.md

 ## Deployment

 From command terminal, go to the [terraform](https://github.com/digihunch/orthweb/tree/main/terraform) directory and execute Terraform command from there.
+Optionally, if you want the SSH port open to one public IP only for additional security, run:
+> export TF_VAR_cli_cidr_block=$(dig +short myip.opendns.com @resolver1.opendns.com)/32

+When running terraform command, the value of this environment variable TF_VAR_cli_cidr_block will be taken as input variable cli_cidr_block by Terraform.
+If not provided, port 22 will be open to the default value of 0.0.0.0/0.
+The dig command returns the public IP of the environment where Terraform is run.

 1. Initialize terraform modules, and plan for deployment, with command:

 > terraform init && terraform plan